Build and Deploy a Single-Page Web Application¶

 You can create a web application in Choreo as follows:

-- Select the relevant buildpack.
-Default buildpacks include React, Angular, and Vue.js.
-If you are using a different SPA framework, you can try one of these buildpacks because the configurations can be overridden to support most Javascript-based SPAs.
+- Select the relevant buildpack: Default buildpacks include React, Angular, and Vue.js.
+If you are using a different SPA framework, you can try one of these buildpacks because the configurations can be overridden to support most JavaScript-based SPAs.

 - Specify the build output directory.

-- Specify the NodeJS version.
-Choreo does not pick the Nodejs version from the
+- Specify the NodeJS version: Choreo does not pick the Node.js version from the

 package.json